COVID-19 Web Resources

-Mount Belvedere ACP is open 24/7 to DoD ID card holders, including valid local access badges and passes.
+Mount Belvedere ACP is open 24/7 to all authorized ID card holders, including valid local access badges and passes.

 Wheeler-Sack Army Airfield Gate is open to all patrons with valid ID cards and passes (no Trusted Traveler) from 5:30 a.m. to 10 p.m. weekdays; closed on days of no scheduled activity (DONSAs), weekends, and holidays.
 When WSAAF Gate is closed, ID card / pass holders who require access to the airfield should enter through the Gas Alley Gate and cross over Route 26 via Nash Boulevard to the Bomporto Bridge.
 Sponsors / visitors with an exception to policy who are seeking passes for installation access should report to the Visitor Control Center at the Cerjan Gate before attempting to use WSAAF Gate.